mebauer/PUI2018_mb6203/HW3_mb6203/README.md

 ### PLEASE READ: Collaborated with: ###

 These last two assignments were particularly challenging for me.
 Thus, I had extensive help getting started through the code, creating the python script, and also received assistance debugging at the end.
-I received the most assistance creating the python script, forming arguments, and the correct syntax of the code.
+I received the most assistance creating the python script, forming arguments, and the correct syntax of the code (I still don't quite understand this section, but I will be revisiting it as frequently as I can).

 Students involved in assisting me:
 - Yushi Chen